-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, MARCH 2, 1984
+ORIGINALLY PUBLISHED ON MARCH 2, 1984

 By Steve Newton